Tabasco Tabasco And Chiapas, Mexico Travel Guide

 Have small bills or exact change ready.

-Taxis and ride-sharing apps offer convenient and direct transportation options in Villahermosa, often with more comfort compared to public buses, especially for longer distances or late-night travel.
+Taxis and ride-sharing apps offer convenient and direct transportation options in Villahermosa, often with more comfort compared to public buses, especially over long distances or late-night travel.

 Major international companies are at VSA airport and in Villahermosa city.

-Less common than in coastal areas; use caution if found.
+Less frequent than in coastal areas; use caution if found.

 Limited availability; some hotels may offer them to guests.

 Explore Villahermosa's city center on foot to enjoy its atmosphere.
-Cycling is less common for tourism due to climate and infrastructure.
+Cycling is less common for tourism due to climate and the underlying framework.

 Avoid walking or cycling alone in isolated or unlit areas, especially at night.